Whip (politics): United Kingdom

 In British politics, the chief whip of the governing party in the House of Commons is customarily appointed as Parliamentary Secretary to the Treasury so that the incumbent, who represents the whips in general, has a seat and a voice in the Cabinet.
 By virtue of holding the office of Parliamentary Secretary to the Treasury, the government chief whip has an official residence at 12 Downing Street, although the chief whip's office is currently located at 9 Downing Street.
 Government whips report to the prime minister on any possible backbench revolts and the general opinion of MPs within the party, and upon the exercise of patronage, which is used to motivate and reward loyalty.

 The role of whips is largely to ensure that MPs vote as required by the party leadership, i.e. to secure the government's business, and to protect the prime minister.
 Whips use a combination of threats and promises to secure compliance.
 A former chief whip said that there was a dividing line between legitimate and illegitimate persuasion: "Yes to threats on preferment (for government positions) and honours.
 No to abusing public money, such as threatening to withhold money from projects in the MP's constituency, and private lives."
 Former chief whips disclosed that whips have a notebook documenting MPs' indiscretions, and that they help MPs in any sort of trouble ("it might be debt, it might be ... a scandal involving small boys ...") in any way they can to "store up brownie points ... that sounds a pretty, pretty nasty reason, but it's one of the reasons because if we could get a chap out of trouble then he will do as we ask forever more."

 Having the whip withdrawn

 Having the whip withdrawn means the MP is effectively expelled from their party.
-UK parties do not have the power to expel an MP from parliament, but can force the MP to sit as an independent and remove them from ministerial office.
+British parties do not have the power to expel an MP from parliament, but can force the MP to sit as an independent and remove them from ministerial office.